 Steiger Performance Universal Cylinder Head CC Kit

-Following are the components included in this kit: The instructions are also available in PDF format here.
+The instructions are also available in PDF format here.
 Also available online in PDF format are the Cylinder Head CC Worksheet and the Compression Ratio Worksheet.
 Additionally, the Compression Ratio Worksheet is available as a fully functional Microsoft Excel spreadsheet which will perform all of the necessary calculations for you.

 General Info